unsw-restech/unsw-restech.github.io/source/storage/storage_locations.rst

 Found on the node on which your job is running.

+.. _Local Location:

 Location
 ========

 The location is created by the job scheduler as part of initialising the running of the job.

+.. _Local Also known as:

 Also known as
 =============